pop/games.elijah.run/content/blog/backlog-december-2023/index.md

 +++
-title = "the backlog: december 2023"
+title = "backlog: december 2023"

 description = "A strategic start to a long journey"